Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 Final Thoughts

 The Pocket Bully is a dog that has it all.
 It has a small manageable size, a strong and muscular look, and a gentle and loving personality.
-It’s easy to see how the Pocket Bully has become so popular among dog-lovers because it’s such an attractive breed.
+It’s easy to see how they’ve become so popular among dog lovers because it’s such an attractive breed.

 Since the Pocket Bully is still a new and developing breed, it’s sure to improve over time.
 It’ll be exciting to see how else the Pocket Bully can become an even better dog as its breeders work towards creating a perfect combination of the Patterdale Terrier and American Pitbull.
 Hopefully, the breed becomes healthier in the future and gets to a point where it has no inherent health issues.